BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 ## Annotation Parameters

 1. Annotation parameters must be selected next.
 BV-BRC provides annotation for Bacteria, Archaea and Bacteriophages.
-Bacteria and Archaea are annotated using the RASTtk [6] pipeline.
-Bacteriophage genomes are annotated using the PHANOTATE [26] pipeline.
-Viruses are annotated with VIGOR4 To select a particular annotation strategy from one of those taxa, click on the down arrow at the end of the text box.
+Bacteria and Archaea are annotated using the RASTtk[8] pipeline.
+Bacteriophage genomes are annotated using the PHANOTATE[3,4] pipeline.
+Viruses are annotated with VIGOR4[2] To select a particular annotation strategy from one of those taxa, click on the down arrow at the end of the text box.
 Bacteriophages must be annotated using the Virus selection.
 ![Figure 21](./images/Picture21a.png "Figure 21")

 2. The taxonomic name must next be selected.
 Begin typing in the lowest ranked taxonomic name known for the sequenced isolate.
-For bacterial, try to get to Genus, if possible, so that the annotation will contain two types of protein families; global (cross-genus) and local (within genus) [23].
+For bacterial, try to get to Genus, if possible, so that the annotation will contain two types of protein families; global (cross-genus) and local (within genus)[25].
 Once typing begins, a drop-down box will start showing taxonomic names that match the text entered.
 ![Figure 22](./images/Picture22a.png "Figure 22")

 3. Click on the most appropriate name, which will autofill the text box and also the corresponding Taxonomy ID.
 If the Taxonomy ID is known, that can be filled in first and the matching taxonomic name will be autofilled.
-BV-BRC provides two different version of protein families, which are called  PATtyFams [23].
+BV-BRC provides two different version of protein families, which are called  PATtyFams [25].
 If a taxonomic level above Genus is selected, the annotation will only have global protein families (PGFams) assigned.
 If a genus or species is selected, the annotation will include both PGFams, and the local protein families (PLFams), which are genus specific.
 ![Figure 23](./images/Picture23a.png "Figure 23")

 4. Give the genome a unique name by entering text in the box underneath My Label.
 The name that is entered will appear in the Output Name in the lowest text box.